terraform-ibm-modules/terraform-ibm-cos/examples/advanced/README.md

 - A basic VPC and subnet.
 - A Context-based restriction (CBR) network zone containing the VPC.
 - CBR rules that allow only the VPC to access the Object Storage instance and buckets over the private endpoint.

+## Note:

+To run this example, you have to set the values for the environment variables being used in variables.tf or can pass them at the time of running the example.